broccolijs/broccoli-filter/README.md

    * `relativePath` to process the file with `processString`.
 Return a
    * different path to process the file with `processString` and rename it.
    *
-   * By default, if the options passed into the `Filter` constructor contain a
+   * By default, if the options passed into the `MultiFilter` constructor contain a
    * property `extensions`, and `targetExtension` is supplied, the first matching
    * extension in the list is replaced with the `targetExtension` option's value.
    */